pfeerick/rak_common_for_gateway/README.md

 17.)
 Once GPS registers reliable signal (usually a few min after starting) you should see your Gateway on TTN map and tcpdump|grep 1700 should show valid radius packets.

-You should also see the Gateway version + EUI and other information on starting the concentrator.
+You should also see the Gateway version + EUI and other information on starting the concentrator, along with version without any errors..
 I have examples of journalctl log at: https://forum.pine64.org/showthread.php?tid=13682&highlight=pinedio

-[ will edit more soon please check back ]
+[ will edit more soon please check back and feel free to add/fix anything that you notice to help us get Pine64 Gateway running properly! :) ]

 [/END EDIT PINE64 GATEWAY SETUP]
 ------------------------------------------------------------------